 Details on your new online offerings

 If you’re a restaurant, this might be a menu.
 If you’re another type of retailer, compile a list of products you can deliver.
-Include product photos and detailed descriptions (size, color, and styling information for clothing, or a list of ingredients for food items) to help customers feel more confident in their ordering and minimize the potential for returns or wasted products.
+Include product photos and detailed descriptions (size, colour, and styling information for clothing, or a list of ingredients for food items) to help customers feel more confident in their ordering and minimize the potential for returns or wasted products.

 Highlight any discounts for certain products during specific time periods.